udaykanttiwari/expression-evaluator/README.md

 ####RUN COMMANDS

 `run.sh "2 + 3"`
+#### VERSION 0.8( its take multiple operators with multiple operands with nested bracket and able to handle userInput
+if user give expression without space and if number of brackets not same and also able to handle decimal point number )
+      * Example -> "(5+4)"  or "(5+4"
+   Our Program will accept a string expression which would not  have space between operands and operators .
+    * it will support operator '+','-','*','/','^'

 #### VERSION 0.7( its take multiple operators with multiple operands with nested bracket and able to handle userInput
 if user give expression without space and if number of brackets not same )
       * Example -> "(5+4)"  or "(5+4"